gimdongwoo/docker-parse-mongo/README.md

 ## Notes

 It's probably not a good idea to run this setup in production as each mongo instance should be split across different machines.
-However for a single ec2 instance environment this fits our needs.
+However for a single Compute Engine instance environment this fits our needs.

 ## Usage